-Where exclusion of thrips and/or thrips-transmitted diseases is of paramount importance but where whiteflies may also be pests, BugBed 123 and No-Thrips should be strongly considered.
-An advantage of BugBed 123 over No-Thrips, depending on the greenhouse, is that BugBed 123 is only moderately resistant to airflow whereas No-Thrips is very highly resistant to airflow (Table 1).
-The two screens may also differ in longevity, however.
-On a demonstration and research greenhouse at NCSU on which BugBed 123 was installed, the screen barely lasted one season before tearing occurred from weathering.
-No-Thrips lasts longer under similar conditions.
-Longevity studies of screening materials are currently underway in our lab.
+Whenever exclusion of thrips and / or thrips-transmitted diseases is of paramount importance but where whiteflies may also be pests, BugBed 123 and No-Thrips should be strongly considered.
+An advantage of BugBed 123 over No-Thrips is that BugBed 123 is only moderately resistant to airflow whereas No-Thrips is very highly resistant to airflow (Table 1).
+The